Carex divulsa

 European Grey Sedge

-Boething Treeland Farms grows over 1,000 varieties of trees, shrubs, perennials and specialty plants on 10 California nurseries to serve the wholesale landscape and nursery industries throughout the Western United States and beyond.
+Boething Treeland Farms grows over 1,000 varieties of trees, shrubs, perennials and specialty plants on 9 California nurseries to serve the wholesale landscape and nursery industries throughout the Western United States and beyond.

-Plant Type: Grasses and Grass-like
+Plant Type: Grasses and Grass-Like

 Evergreen-Deciduous: Evergreen